 A tradeshow with exhibitors that offer diabetes-related products and services

 A keynote speaker and sometimes one or more additional speakers as well as demonstrations, a panel discussion, “Ask the Experts”, workshop-style session, and more!

 An interactive component including a cooking demonstration or lesson, dance/fitness activity, risk assessment and more!

 May be delivered in partnership with other organizations

-If you would like to participate in an upcoming educational event in your region, please search in our programs and events or contact your regional CDA office.
+If you would like to participate in an upcoming educational event in your region, please search in our programs and events or contact your regional Diabetes Canada office.

 The Learning Series is a set of presentations intended for people at risk of developing diabetes, those with prediabetes and those who are newly diagnosed.
 The purpose of these presentations is to increase awareness of risk factors, signs, symptoms and complications of diabetes, and encourage participants to work with their health care team to prevent or manage diabetes with a healthy lifestyle.